Obituary: Hess, Pamela S.

 She attended school in Marietta and Duncan Falls, Ohio, before returning back to Marietta and graduating in 1965.
 While in high school, she was a member of the GAA where she first started bowling.
 It became a lifelong hobby and sport for her lasting over 50 plus years.
 She was on the local WBA board in Marietta for many years as well as holding the position of Vice President.
 She was on many teams over the years and bowled with teammates in local and state tournaments, but the highlight was getting to travel across the country for 31 years bowling in the National Women’s Tournaments.

 After high school, Pam attended Valley Beauty School.
-She became a hairdresser and worked for 10 plus years in Marietta including owning her own beauty shop and working at The Fashion Beauty Salon.
+She became a hairdresser and worked for 20-plus years in Marietta including owning her own beauty shop and working at The Fashion Beauty Salon.

 Copyright 2022 WTAP.
 All rights reserved.